getify/You-Dont-Know-JS/async & performance/apA.md

 #### Step Variations

-There are several variations in the contrib plugins on *asynquence*'s `gate(..)` step type that can be quite helpful:
+There are several variations in the contrib plug-ins on *asynquence*'s `gate(..)` step type that can be quite helpful:

 * `any(..)` is like `gate(..)`, except just one segment has to eventually succeed to proceed on the main sequence.
 * `first(..)` is like `any(..)`, except as soon as any segment succeeds, the main sequence proceeds (ignoring subsequent results from other segments).